IDMNYU/audiolab/docs/synths.md

 #### DoubleDeka Ultrasonic VCO

 The **DoubleDeka Ultrasonic VCO** was Ian Fritz's first [published synthesizer circuit](http://ijfritz.byethost4.com/DD_web.pdf).
 Unlike most modern VCOs, this design uses an ultrasonic oscillator core - the primary oscillator is above the range of human hearing.
 A pair of frequency dividers allow you to lower the pitch into two (subharmonically related) frequencies, each of which is then synthesized by a ten-step waveform outlined by the slide potentiometers on the interface.
 These slider banks represent actual steps in the output wave, similar to a breakpoint function generator such as the [Buchla MARF](https://modularsynthesis.com/roman/buchla248/248marf.htm), and unlike organ drawbars, where the sliders would represent the strengths of different harmonics in the signal.
-At a low (subsonic) frequency, this means that the module can serve as a dual, frequency-synchronized 10-step sequencer with the oscillator output used to drive another parameter elsewhere on the Serge system.

 Early synthesizers (and some electric organs) used ultrasonic oscillators (electronic or mechanical), and would generate an audible frequency either through frequency division or [heterodyning](https://en.wikipedia.org/wiki/Heterodyne), in a manner similar to a Theremin.
 Fritz's technique is designed to be more stable and accurate over a wide range of frequencies than traditional VCO designs.
 In addition, the DoubleDeka contains an unusual oscillator sync circuit and a "digital" ring modulator that allow for the creation of a wide range of sounds.